-Residential move within 5 years Duration of residence

-Question: Question:

-'Where did you usually live 5 years ago, on 5 March 2008?'
-'How long have you lived at the address you gave in Question 5?"
-6

-Response codes: Response codes:

-1 Same as usual residence Integer values 0-98 representing the number

-2 Elsewhere in NZ of years a person lived in their current address

-3 Not born 5 years ago 777 Response unidentifiable

-4 Overseas 999 Not stated

-5 No fixed address 5 years ago

-77 Response unidentifiable
+Residential move within 5 years Duration of residence Question: 'Where did you usually live 5 years ago, on 5 Question: 'How long have you lived at the address you March 2008?'
+Response codes: gave in Question 5?
+16 Response codes: 1 Same as usual residence Integer values 0-98 representing the number 2 Elsewhere in NZ of years a person lived in their current address 3 Not born 5 years ago 777 Response unidentifiable 4 Overseas 999 Not stated 5 No fixed address 5 years ago 77 Response unidentifiable

-99 Not stated